Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

 After preproessing, the preprocessed .tsv data were saved in `zuco_preprocessing/results`.
 You can move the data file to the `data/cognition_data` folder in the current directory for convenience.

-## B. Preparing data for training
+### B. Preparing data for training
 1. run `splitting _indices.py`
     - set splitting ratio and random seed
     - if k-fold cross validation, the dataset will be only split into train (later containig both train and dev) and test set.
-3. run `data_grouping.py` to generate train, val and test set of ET, EEG, and ET+EEG data.
+2. run `data_grouping.py` to generate train, val and test set of ET, EEG, and ET+EEG data.

-## C. Data format
+### C. Data Format

-The data_grouping.py will generate .pt data for training.
-For each sample it contains:
+Afer the steps above, you have have .pt data for training.
+Each datapoint contains:

   `"idx"`: int of the sentence index in the original dataset,